5 Interesting Facts about Alejandro González Iñárritu’s The Revenant

 3. Sean Penn was the first choice for the role of John Fitzgerald & was actually cast in the role but dropped out due to scheduling conflicts.Tom Hardy has stated that he doesn’t read scripts & Leonardo DiCaprio begged him to read the script for The Revenant.
 Hardy read half the script and accepted the vacated role of John Fitzgerald.

 4. Producer Akiva Goldsman (Writer-Producer, Notable work like The Beautiful Mind, I am Legend, ) has acquired the rights of Michael Punke’s unpublished manuscript for ‘The Revenant’ in August 2001.
 The production was picked up by Park Chan-wook(Director of The Vengeance Trilogy), with Samuel L. Jackson in mind to star but later Park left the project, and the film was stalled until 2010.
 Mark L. Smith wrote a new adaptation that John Hillcoat (Director of The Proposition,The Road, Lawless) was attached to direct the film and that Christian Bale was in negotiations to star.
 Hillcoat left the project in October 2010.
 Jean-François Richet was considered to replace him but Alejandro G. Iñárritu signed on to direct in August 2011.

 5. Alejandro González Iñárritu and cinematographer Emmanuel Lubezki made an aesthetic plan to shoot entire movie only with natural light for maximum realism, in extreme conditions.
 The trailer looks gorgeously compelling and profoundly haunting.

-If Emmanuel Lubezki gets nominated and wins the Academy Award for Best Cinematography, he will score a Hat trick.
+Emmanuel Lubezki got nominated and won the Academy Award for Best Cinematography, scoring a Hat trick.
 His earlier win includes Academy Award for Best Cinematography for Gravity (2014) & Birdman (2015).